 My mom and I would often shop at the farmer’s market together because we loved the low prices and the freshness of the produce.
 Occasionally, we would find boxes of bruised produce that had been majorly marked down.

-I remember one day finding a box of Roma tomatoes for just a few dollars!
-We snatched it up, of course, and one of the first words out of Mom’s mouth was “salsa”.
+I remember one day finding an entire box of Roma tomatoes for just a few dollars!
+We snatched it up, of course, and one of the first words out of my mom’s mouth was “salsa”.

 There are few things as delicious as fresh salsa.
 Even though I chopped and blended tons of tomatoes, most of our salsa fresca disappeared before I could even put it away!
 The sweet, salty, spicy, and sour flavors all come together to create a deliciously unique taste that keeps you coming back for more.

 That’s the stuff summer is made of.

 Since hot weather is on its way, I figured this recipe would be just the thing to share with you.
 It’s easy as pie.
 Actually, it’s even easier than pie.